MicrosoftDocs/dynamics365smb-docs/business-central/product-get-started.md

 ---
 # Getting Started with [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]
 [!INCLUDE[d365fin](includes/d365fin_md.md)] is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
 Signing up is easy, and you can migrate existing business data from your legacy system.

-To help you with your subscription, find a [!INCLUDE[d365fin](includes/d365fin_md.md)] partner [here](https://www.microsoft.com/solution-providers/search).
+To help you with your subscription, find a [!INCLUDE[d365fin](includes/d365fin_md.md)] partner.
+For more information, see [How do I find a reselling partner?](across-faq.md#findpartner).

 When you sign up for [!INCLUDE [prodshort](includes/prodshort.md)], you get access to a demonstration company.
 The demonstration company contains sample data, but you can create new sales documents, for example, or set up a bank account.
 However, if you want to use [!INCLUDE [prodshort](includes/prodshort.md)] to help run your business, you must contact a [!INCLUDE [prodshort](includes/prodshort.md)] reselling partner and buy a subscription.
 For more information about trials and subscriptions, see [Trials and Subscriptions](across-preview.md).